microsoft/react-native-code-push/README.md

 rnpm info iOS module react-native-code-push has been successfully linked
 ```

-After installing the plugin via NPM, as with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targetting.
+Next, as with all other React Native plugins, the integration experience is different for iOS and Android, so perform the following setup steps depending on which platform(s) you are targetting.

 ## iOS Setup